Stephanie Gimenez Stahlberg

-Stephanie is a PhD Candidate at The Johns Hopkins University School of Advanced International Studies (SAIS), and her dissertation analyzes the evolution and locality of violence in Brazil in the last few decades.
-She holds an MA in International Policy Studies from Stanford University and a BA in Economics and Political Science from the University of Massachusetts - Amherst.
+Stephanie uses a mixed-method approach of combining qualitative evidence with quantitative data.
+She is originally from Brazil, and holds an MA in International Policy Studies from Stanford University and a BA in Economics and Political Science from the University of Massachusetts - Amherst.